Insights and inputs from our team and around the web.

 10. Tap Into Your History

 Take a cue from all the throw-back jerseys in professional sports.
 These are not just for fun — there's real strategy behind it.
 People need to feel like they're a part of a bigger story, we all want to be involved in history and join with something that started long before us and will continue long after us.
 Maybe it's some quest for immortality, maybe it's to help us know who we are and where we're from.
 Whatever the reason, it makes for great marketing.
 If you can convince a potential customer that your brand has a story or is a part of history in some way, capitalize on that.
 Did your great grandfather do the same thing you're doing now?
 Use his original logo on your trucks.
 Do you make your product the same way they did a hundred years ago?
 Highlight that connection to the past.
 Anything you can do to help your customers connect to a tradition and a legacy will get them emotionally involved in your product and turn them into evangelists for your brand.
-Check out our deals on vehicle wrap printing.

 - Written by Elizabeth Woods